How to Protect and Organize Tall Boy and Widevision Cards

 1-BX-400

-To store Semi-Rigid #3s, the 400 ct.
-Box is the appropriate size.
-The card will need to lay flat in the box, not the traditional format standing on their edge.
+The 400-count box is the appropriate size to store semi-rigid No. 3s.
+The card will need to lay flat in the box, not in the traditional format, standing on its edge.
 A Monster Pad is useful to fill the extra length of this box.
-In the photo above, and extra piece of cardboard was used to fill an 1/8 inch space on the side of the semi-rigids.
+In the photo above, an extra piece of cardboard was used to fill a 1/8-inch space on the side of the semi-rigid.

 Cards in tall toploaders and tall semi-rigid holders in super vault box with monster pad